e-clearing-net/OCHP/OCHP.md

  serviceFee   |  General service fee per charging process.
 The billingValue represents a multiplier and thus has to be set to "1.0". reservation  |  One time fee for a reservation of the EVSE.
 The billingValue represents a multiplier and thus has to be set to "1.0". reservationtime | Price for the duration of a reservation.
-The billingValue represents the time in hours.
+The billingValue represents the time in hours. volume	      | Price for the quantity used in liter. mass         | Price for the quantity used in kilogram (kg).

 ### RegularHoursType *class*